isaccanedo/fineract/README.md

 You can now run and test fineract with a GUI directly from the combined docker builds.
 This includes the database running in a container.

-As Prerequisites, you must have `docker` and `docker-compose` installed on your machine; see [Docker Install](https://docs.docker.com/install/) and [Docker Compose Install](https://docs.docker.com/compose/install/).
+Como Pré-requisitos, você deve ter `docker` e `docker-compose` instalados em sua máquina; [Docker Install](https://docs.docker.com/install/) and [Docker Compose Install](https://docs.docker.com/compose/install/).